-If you used the Advanced Targeting mechanism when creating a uniform distributed queue, you can change the its subdeployment, which is either a system-generated subdeployment (using the protected BEA_JMS_SUBDEPLOYMENT_XXXX name space) or a user-defined subdeployment.
-A subdeployment is a mechanism by which JMS module resources (such as standalone destinations, uniform distributed destinations, and connection factories) are grouped and targeted to a server resource (such as JMS servers, server instances, or cluster).
+If you used the Advanced Targeting mechanism when creating a uniform distributed queue (UDQ), you can change the subdeployment assigned to the UDQ.
+A subdeployment is a mechanism by which JMS resources are grouped and targeted to specific server resources within a system module's targeting scope.
 Uniform distributed queues and topics depend on the JMS servers they are targeted to for the management of persistent messages, durable subscribers, and message paging.
 To reconfigure a subdeployment's targets, use the parent system module's subdeployment management page.

-To manage existing subdeployments in a module, use the module's Subdeployment management page.
+To manage existing subdeployments in a JMS system module, use the module's Subdeployment management page.
 For more information, see Configure subdeployments in JMS system modules.